 When a major event, such as a death in the family, occurs and you are uncertain what the tax implications are, it is best to seek out the expertise of a CPA to help answer your tax questions.
-“My aunt passed away and left me some money . . . .
-Is it taxable?”
+“My aunt passed away and left me some money . . . . is inheritance taxable?”
 Like most tax questions, that answer depends on several other issues.
 Usually, the answer is NO. However, there are instances where you will pay income tax on money you receive as an inheritance or tax on the income that the assets you inherited generate.

 If Aunt Sally’s will stipulates, “I leave $5,000 to my nephew Johnny,” Johnny will receive $5,000 of cash, and it is NOT taxable to Johnny.
 This directive is called a “specific bequest.”
 Aunt Sally wanted to leave Johnny a specific amount of cash.
 She could have also made a specific bequest of property – “I leave my piano to my niece, Susan.”
 The piano is also not taxable to Susan.